2024 Strawberry Picking Near Chicago: Where to U-Pick with Map and Tips

 Outdoor Places to GoNatureSummerTravel

+My family’s tradition of strawberry picking started when our oldest was just a toddler.
+With each subsequent child, our family has grown and our strawberry picking tradition continues.
+From toddlers to big kids, my children enjoy being able to pick, eat, and enjoy the fresh strawberries.
+To me, that is a win in our list of summer activities.
 We hope our guide is helpful and makes your trip even more fun.
 Grab your sunscreen, hat, buckets, and boots and start your summer off with a juicy treat!

 We’ve noticed that many farms rely on their Facebook pages to provide updates, so we’ve included a link to each of their page to make it simpler to track updates.
 You’ll also find a map of the farms, tips for what to bring, how to pick berries, and how to store them once you get home.

-The strawberry season in Illinois usually begins between April and June and continues for 3–4 weeks, depending on the weather and how many people come to pick.
+The strawberry season in Illinois usually begins between April and June and continues for 3โ€“4 weeks, depending on the weather and how many people come to pick.
 This can vary with weather patterns, so it is best to check with the farm you are planning to visit to find out when they expect to open for the season.

 Most farms recommend checking their Facebook page or calling beforehand for more up-to-date information regarding their crops.
 We have provided the most up-to-date information possible for each farm, but please call ahead or check their site for further information.